CANSSI CRT Program

 A 3-Year Research and Training Agenda

-CRT projects have a significant component focused on developing new statistical methods and models, and/or applying existing methods and models in innovative ways to research problems in an NSERC-funded discipline.
-The scope of the proposed research and activity must require support that is substantially more involved than is possible to pursue successfully with individual NSERC support.
-Research involving interdisciplinary interactions between multiple disciplines and/or collaborations dealing with geographic and institutional heterogeneity are important for CRT projects.
+CRT projects must have a significant research component focused on developing new statistical methods and models and/or applying existing methods and models in innovative ways to research problems in an NSERC-funded discipline.

 Who’s Eligible